Neratinib: Pharmacology

 Like lapatinib and afatinib, it is a dual inhibitor of the human epidermal growth factor receptor 2 (Her2) and epidermal growth factor receptor (EGFR) kinases.
 It inhibits them by covalently binding with a cysteine side chain in those proteins.
 Unlike related noncovalent inhibitors, neratinib is effective against the T790M resistant variant of EGFR.

 Neratinib has an IC_{50} of 59 nM against HER2 and shows weak inhibition against KDR and Scr with IC_{50} values of 0.8 μM and 1.4 μM, respectively.
 In BT474 cells, neratinib reduces HER2 autophosphorylation, and inhibited cyclin D1 expression while reduced proliferation has been observed A431 cells when treated with neratinib at concentrations of 3 or 5 nM.
 In xenograft models with 3T3/neu tumors oral administration of neratinib at 10, 20, 40 or 80 mg/kg was able to inhibit tumor growth while in SK-OV-3 models doses of 5 and 60 mg/kg significantly inhibited tumor growth.

 Cell biology

-Neratinib is found to strongly reduce the amount of HER2 released by extracellular vescicles and to enhance the capacity of clathrin mediated endocytosis.
+Neratinib is found to strongly reduce the amount of HER2 released by extracellular vesicles and to enhance the capacity of clathrin mediated endocytosis.
 However, despite HER2 mediated signaling downregulation, Neratinib exerts only a modest effect on HER2 trafficking at IC50 of 6nM in SKBR3 cells.